alihussainia/AiDsAssignment/README.md

-This repo is made for Ai and Data Science Assignments from SSUET Class.
+This repo is made for Ai and Data Science Assignments